-There’s so much to do in the Toowoomba region over the spring school holidays.
-The September school holidays will run from Saturday 16 September – Monday 2 October 2023 inclusive and we have a list of all the best school holiday activities Toowoomba has to offer.
+There’s so much to do in the Toowoomba region over the summer school holidays.
+The summer school holidays will run from Saturday 14 December 2024 – Monday 27 January 2025 inclusive and we have a list of all the best school holiday activities Toowoomba has to offer.

-Things to do in Toowoomba during the September school holidays
+Things to do in Toowoomba during the summer school holidays

-There’s so much to do in the Toowoomba region this September school holiday.
-Just follow our guide to the Toowoomba spring school holiday activities to bust that school-break boredom!
+There’s so much to do in the Toowoomba region this school summer holiday.
+Just follow our guide to the Toowoomba summer school holiday activities to bust that school-break boredom!
 If you are looking for what can kids do on school holidays in Toowoomba?
 We have a huge list of ideas below!

 Cobb + Co Museum

-Prices for a three-hour workshop for teens usually costs $95 and include materials so keep an eye on their events list.
+Prices for a three-hour workshop for teens range in price and include materials so keep an eye on their events list.
+Bookings are essential.

 Empire Theatre